Canine Vaccinations & Guidelines

 [1] In accordance with Franklin county law, all dogs and cats are required to be vaccinated against the Rabies virus.
 Giving the vaccine is considered a medical procedure and only healthy pets should be vaccinated.
 Because of this, we require a physical exam be done on your pet with a doctor when we give the Rabies vaccine.
 The physical examination ensures the health of your pet and, therefore, safety in receiving the vaccination.

-For initial puppy vaccination (< 20 weeks), one dose of vaccine containing modified live virus (MLV) CPV, CDV, and CAV-2 is recommended every 3-4 weeks from 6-8 weeks of age, with the final booster being given around 18-20 weeks of age.
+For initial puppy vaccination (< 20 weeks), one dose of vaccine containing modified live virus (MLV) CPV, CDV, and CAV-2 is recommended every 3-4 weeks from 8-20 weeks of age, with the final booster being given between 18-20 weeks of age.

-Revaccination is required at one year and recommended every 3 years thereafter.
+Revaccination is required at one year and recommended every 1-3 years thereafter, depending on vaccination type.

 For dogs older than 20 weeks of age, two doses of vaccine containing modified live virus (MLV) CPV, CDV, and CAV-2 given 3-4 weeks apart are recommended.
 Revaccination is required at one year and recommended every 3 years thereafter.

-Leptospirosis is not uncommon in Ohio dogs both from urban backyards and is reported more frequently today.
+Leptospirosis is not uncommon in Ohio dogs and is reported more frequently today.
+The disease is carried in rodent urine, and we see an increase in positive cases at the end of winter going into spring as the snow melts and infected puddles form.
 In addition, the disease can be fatal or have high morbidity, and also has zoonotic potential to people.
 Therefore, we recommend annual vaccination of all dogs.
-The initial vaccination should be followed by a booster 2-4 weeks later, and the first vaccine is given no earlier than 9 weeks of age.
+The initial vaccination should be followed by a booster 3-4 weeks later, and the first vaccine is given no earlier than 8 weeks of age.

 This is an agent associated with 'kennel cough' or canine infectious respiratory disease complex (CIRDC) in dogs.
 For Bordetella bronchiseptica, mucosal vaccination with live avirulent bacteria is recommended for dogs expected to board, be shown, or to enter a kennel situation within 6 months of the time of vaccination.
 We currently stock the oral and injectable vaccine containing B. bronchiseptica.